oddmayo/oddmayo.github.io/_posts/2025-10-29-AI-Web-Scraping.md

 </details>

-Crawl4AI takes care of a LOT of things in the background, make sure to properly explore all the parameters available to make your scraper more robust.
+Crawl4AI takes care of a LOT of things in the background (stealth features), make sure to properly explore all the parameters available to make your scraper more robust.

 The output is pretty standard, the html is converted into markdown so any LLM can read it.
 If you wanted to extract specific elements you could use any of the [LLM-Free Strategies](https://docs.crawl4ai.com/extraction/no-llm-strategies/), but we are going the opposite route.